Linear Mechanics

 LowLevelFEM.solveBucklingMethod

-Solves the multipliers for the first n critical forces and the corresponding buckling shapes for the instability of the problem, when loads and constraints are applied.
-Result can be presented by showBucklingResults function. loads and constraints can be defined by load and displacementConstraint functions, respectively.
+Solves the multipliers for the first n critical forces and the corresponding buckling shapes for the instability of the problem, when loads and support are applied.
+Result can be presented by showBucklingResults function. loads and support can be defined by load and displacementConstraint functions, respectively.

 Return: buckling